April 5, 2019

 - Then your pet will go home for 30 days of VERY strict kennel rest.
 They might also be prescribed additional medications to keep them comfortable.

 - After a month of recovery, your pet will have a brief follow up with the vet to listen to the heart and lungs.

 - Six months following treatment (and again at the 1 year mark), your pet will be tested for heartworms to ensure successful treatment!

 *In more severe cases, the treatment process is extended to 60 days.
 The first injection is given, followed immediately by 30 days of kennel rest.
 Then the injections are repeated 24 hours apart, followed by another 30 days.

 Download our infographic handout with more details about Adulticide Heartworm Treatment here.

 At GOVC, this is the only treatment option that we perform, and we are proud to have an incredible success rate.
-Dr. Chmaitelli even performed the treatment on his own dog, Ebbets, after he was adopted as a stray–and three years later, he is doing great and heartworm-free!
+We’ve even performed this treatment on our own pet–and three years later, he is doing great and heartworm-free!

 For more information regarding the Adulticide Heartworm treatment we perform, set up a consultation online or give our team a call at 713-659-0650!